MariusArlauskas/moviesProject/README.md

     ADD Forum (??)

 ?? - lowest priority, only if the idea seems to fit in or there is enaugh time.

-Change api data saving:
-    cache movies and genres for a day depending from the time that first user comes to movie list